trilinos/Trilinos/packages/kokkos-kernels/docs/source/API/sparse/par_ilut.rst

                         LRowMapType& L_rowmap, LEntriesType& L_entries, LValuesType& L_values, URowMapType& U_rowmap,
                         UEntriesType& U_entries, UValuesType& U_values)

-Performs the numeric phase (for specific CSRs, not reusable) of the par_ilut algorithm (described above).
+Performs the numeric phase of the par_ilut algorithm (described above).
 This is a non-blocking function.
-It is expected that par_ilut_symbolic has already been called for the provided KernelHandle.
+It is expected that ``par_ilut_symbolic`` has already been called for the provided ``KernelHandle``.

+By default, each call performs a fresh adaptive numeric factorization for the provided matrix values.
+When the handle option ``reuse_numeric_pattern`` is enabled, repeated calls on matrices with the same sparsity structure may reuse the previously computed factor sparsity pattern and perform fixed-pattern numeric updates instead of rebuilding the adaptive pattern.

 .. math::